LogSee/LogSee/README.md

 ## Get in touch

-Join #logsee on irc.freenode.net for support / to get in touch with the devs (Ainsey11 / Popzi)
+Join #logsee on irc.freenode.net for support / to get in touch with the devs (Ainsey / Popzi)